-The bus driver is in charge.
-Students must obey instructions from the driver.
+- 1. The bus driver is in charge.
+Students must obey the driver. - 2.
 The bus driver receives a roster of students currently assigned to the bus.
 Along with the principal, the bus driver has the authority to assign seats.
+Students are to ride their assigned busses. - 3.
 All transported students receive a pass indicating the assigned bus and route number.
-Students are only to ride their assigned bus.
+Students are only to ride their assigned bus. - 4.
 Parents are not permitted to ride or board the bus.
-Pets and animals, except service animals, are not allowed on District transportation.